docker/docs/desktop/faqs.md

 ### How do new users install Docker Desktop?

-Each Docker Desktop release will also be delivered as a full installer for new users.
-The same will apply if you have skipped a version, although this will not normally happen as updates will be applied automatically.
+Each Docker Desktop release is also delivered as a full installer for new users.
+The same will apply if you have skipped a version, although this doesn't normally happen as updates will be applied automatically.

 ### How frequent will new releases be?